To apply for the September 2022 intake, please visit the UBC Faculty of Graduate and Postdoctoral Studies below:

 The uploaded copies of official transcripts are considered “unofficial documents”.
 We use the unofficial documents to evaluate applicants and make conditional offers of admission.

-Please note that we do not require applicants to send hardcopies of official transcripts to SCARP at the time of application.
+Please note that applicants are not required to send hardcopies of official transcripts to the School of Community and Regional Planning office at the time of application.

-Although the Graduate Record Exam (GRE) is not mandatory, we strongly encourage applicants to SCARP to write the exam.
+The Graduate Record Exam (GRE) is not mandatory, and is only recommended in situations where an applicant’s GPA is close to the minimum and does not reflect the applicant’s true academic potential.
 GRE scores show students' level of reasoning skills, critical thinking and the ability to communicate in writing which provides us with additional information about the likelihood of a student's success in graduate school.

 - Overall score of 100 or higher